AntoineLevanen/tp_multithreading/README.md

 # tp_multithreading
+This project is the realiszation of practical class to learn multithreading (and git) using Python and C++.

 ## dependencies
+- Python
     - python 3
     - numpy
+- C++
+    - dependencies are downloaded with CMakeLists.txt

 ## get the project